dstrack/Schema_Data_Browser/README.md

 ## Configuration
 1. Settings menu

-	After login as an Admin you can use the the Settings menu to configure your schema.
+	After login as an APEX Admin or Developer you can use the the Settings menu to configure your schema.
 	Enter global rules for naming conventions as search pattern in the appropriate cells.
 	Often lists of LIKE patterns are available as default values.
 The fields have help texts which inform you about the meaning.
 	Saving the settings triggers jobs that update a data dictionary of the app.